 Both espresso beans and regular coffee beans will be blended in a particular way by the seller.

 Espresso beans are roasted for a much longer time, at higher temperatures, than regular coffee beans.
-So they become a much darker roast.
-The flavor is much stronger and rich in caramel, chocolate, and woody notes due to a longer, hotter roasting process.
+The coffee aficionados call this a darker roast.
+Dark roasted coffee beans have a flavor that is much stronger and rich in caramel, chocolate, and woody notes due to the longer, hotter roasting process.

 As well as being a dark roast, these beans are much more oily.
 They have much stronger, single-note flavors and are lower in acidity compared to a light roast or medium roast.
 Pretty much just as you would expect from an espresso.

-So as strange as it might sound; espresso beans actually have slightly lower caffeine content.
+So as strange as it might sound; espresso beans actually have slightly less caffeine content.
 That said, it probably won’t be significantly less.
 We all know espresso is one of the best coffee types to really make you get up and go!

 Espresso beans are ground into a much finer powder.
 A burr grinder is always used to achieve a fine grind and an even consistency.

 To make an espresso, the ground beans need to be compacted tight into a portafilter before water is pushed through it at high pressure.
 To make them hold together when compacted, a finer grind is key.

 With a drip, immersion coffee, or cold brew the steeping process takes much longer.
 People usually opt for a coarser grind.
 A bag of regular pre-ground coffee beans will definitely be coarser than a bag of espresso coffee.

 So, in a metaphorical sense.
 The difference between the two coffee grinds is a bit like the difference between sand and gravel.

 The difference between Espresso and Regular Coffee

 Now we know what makes an espresso coffee bean and a regular coffee bean, the next step in the coffee process is the different brewing methods.

 Drip, Pour Over, and Immersion Brews

 These are essentially any method for brewing coffee that doesn’t involve pressure to make your coffee drinks.